Frequently Asked Questions

 Units of government may apply for funding for special projects that complement customary public functions.
 However, we will not fund activities that are traditionally the responsibility of government.

-Q: What types of grants does McKnight support in the Arts, Environment, and Region & Communities?
+Q: What types of grants does McKnight make in the Arts, Mississippi River, and Region & Communities programs?

 We provide planning, operating, capital, and project grants.
 Please consult the guidelines appropriate to your program for specific eligibility requirements within each funding area.